nhm38/ECE4960/lab5-page.md

 **Date: February 23rd, 2022**

 # Objectives
-1. Connect both motor drivers to the RC car motors
+1. Wire both motor drivers to the RC car motors
-2. Use the Artemis Nano to control the mtion of the RC car (open loop)
+2. Use the Artemis Nano to control the motion of the RC car (open loop)

 # Components
 - 1 x RC car